skylykat/uwuifier/README.md

 # uwuifier
-A Powercord plugin to change your message with a uwuified version ifof i
+A Powercord plugin to change your message with a uwuified version of

 ### Commands
 `{yourPowercordPrefix}uwu` - all your messages will get uwuified.